vikasakankshasharma-jpg/team4job/README.md

     *   **Additional Tasks:** Either party can propose an additional task.
 The installer provides a quote, which the Job Giver must approve and fund before work begins.

 6.  **Dual-Confirmation Completion & Payout:**
-    *   **Installer Submission:** The installer uploads "Proof of Work" (photos/videos) through the platform and submits the job for review.
+    *   **Installer Submission:** The installer uploads "Proof of Work" (photos/videos) through the platform and submits the job for review, changing the status to `Pending Confirmation`.
     *   **Job Giver Approval:** The Job Giver receives a notification, reviews the proof, and must explicitly click "Approve & Release Payment."
     *   **Automated Payout:** The Job Giver's approval is the final trigger.
 It changes the job status to "Completed" and initiates an API call to Cashfree's Payouts product, which automatically splits the payment from the settlement account: the installer receives their earnings, and the platform receives its commission.